warewulf/warewulf3/docs/contributing.md

 ## Submitting patches

-Send all patches to the development group (link above) for approval.
+Send all patches via a Pull Request for approval.

 ## Commit access

-If you wish to gain commit access, please join and email our development group (link above), and request access.
-One of the project admins will contact you directly from there.
+If you wish to gain commit access, please ask on Slack or via GitHub issues.